List of Runaways story arcs: Rock Zombies

 Val Rhymin and a magician named Mother work together to create a spell that will turn all of Los Angeles into zombies.
 The two of them turn every plastic surgery patient in Los Angeles into zombies, because plastic surgery is one thing most of the citizens partake in.
 They infuse the spell with a CD, so any plastic surgery patient who listens to the CD will soon turn into a zombie.
 Los Angeles is soon taken over by zombies, and Nico's magical ability is put to the test.
 After defeating Val, Mother and the zombies, Nico learns her Staff's developed an ability to defend itself.
 Zak Edwards of Comic Book Bin rated the first issue 6.5/10.
 While calling the main plot "very bad", he praised Moore for finally figuring out the characters.
-Edwards also went as far as to praise Miyazawa's artwork, calling it a "serious upgrade" from the previous drawer.
+Edwards also went as far as to praise Miyazawa's artwork, calling it a "serious upgrade" from Humberto Ramos.
 Moore mentioned in his blog that Runaways #8 was critically approved.